Digital-Controllers/website/docs/general-knowledge/radar_theory.md

 **Mode 4** (Military only)

-Provides a 3-pulse reply, the delay is based on the encrypted challenge, may be used to identify the coalition of an aircraft.
+Provides a 3-pulse reply, the delay is based on the encrypted challenge, will only reply to aircraft of the same coalition.

 **Mode S**